-After causing miscellaneous damage in Millennium City as "herself", Malizia focused her efforts on someone that she sensed caused much frustration: Markman Gold.
-The unscrupulous agent believed that he was meeting Psyche, and was "encouraged" to take over the local TV studio so he can announce it to the world.
+After causing miscellaneous damage in Millennium City as "herself", Malizia focused her efforts on someone that she sensed caused much frustration for Candace: Markman Gold.
+The unscrupulous agent believed that he was meeting Psyche, and he was "encouraged" to take over the local TV studio so he can announce it to the world.

-Afterward, Candace was placed in a "hot sleep" chamber until she could be purged of her powers, which were only temporary.
+Afterward, Candace was placed in a "hot sleep" chamber until she could be purged of her telepathic powers, which were only temporary.
 Malizia and Psyche were removed from Candace's mind as part of the "hot sleep" treatment, effectively "killing" them.

 Powers and Abilities

-In the fictional story, Malizia's powers were identical to those of Psyche's.
+In the fictional series, Malizia's powers were identical to those of Psyche's.
 Both were high-level telepaths.

-However, as flesh-and-blood, her telepathic powers were limited.
+However, as a flesh-and-blood person, Malizia's telepathic powers were limited.
 She could control minds, including creating telepathic illusion, but those only existed for a limited period of time.
 Those subjected to her telepathic manipulations would eventually recover when they were some distance away from her.
 She also possessed some measure of telekinesis, which was demonstrated when she fully transformed into Malizia and destroyed Galatea's civilian guise in the process.